-The McWane science center is back!
+The McWane Science Center is back!

 “We’re totally comfortable,” she said.
 “I’m a nurse, I’ve been in the hospitals a lot.
 We just take precautions.
 We try not to get into anyone else’s face, we wear masks, we wash our hands.”

-Most of those precautions the Giambalvo family took were required.
+Most of those precautions the Giambalvo family took were required, such as wearing a face mask and washing hands.
 Management and staff at McWane feel they’ve taken the necessary steps to keep their visitors and themselves safe.

-“We feel like we’ve come up with some incredible protocols regarding social distancing, wearing the masks, hand sanitizing and hand washing, and in cleaning the facility throughout the day,” Vice President of Development at the McWane Science Center Miranda Springer said.
+“We feel like we’ve come up with some incredible protocols regarding social distancing, wearing the masks, hand sanitizing and hand washing, and in cleaning the facility throughout the day,” Vice President of Development Miranda Springer said.

 Many of the attractions and activities are open.
 There will be added signage encouraging social distancing and sanitation.